Bonnet House pictures | Fort Lauderdale Wedding Photographer

 As you scroll through the rest of this gallery, you’ll see portraits captured throughout the estate — from the museum interiors to the gardens and beyond.
 If you’re planning a wedding in Fort Lauderdale and want a venue that offers romance, character, and visual impact at every turn, the Bonnet House is truly one of South Florida’s most memorable locations.

-One of the things I love most about photographing weddings at the Bonnet House Museum & Gardens in Fort Lauderdale is that every direction offers something visually remarkable.
-From tropical landscaping to historic architecture, it’s a dream location for any Miami Event Photographer who believes in storytelling through layers.
+Fort Lauderdale Wedding Photographer, one of the things I love most about photographing weddings at the Bonnet House Museum & Gardens in Fort Lauderdale is that every direction offers something visually remarkable.
+From tropical landscaping to historic architecture, it’s a dream location for any Event Photographer who believes in storytelling through layers.

 For the black and white portrait below, I wanted more than just a beautiful kiss.
 I wanted context.